Welcome to the Australia Defence Association (www.ada.asn.au)

-- National unity, economic strength, free speech, robust public debate, and capable and adaptable defence capabilities, are inter-related and essential components of Australia's national security.
+- National unity, national will, economic strength, free speech, informed public debate, and capable and adaptable defence capabilities, are inter-related and essential components of Australia's national security.

-As a community-based, independent, national public-interest watchdog organisation — with a non-partisan and long-term perspective — we therefore seek the development and implementation of national security structures, processes and policies encompassing:
+As an independent national public-interest watchdog organisation — with a necessarily non-partisan and long-term perspective — we seek the development and implementation of national security structures, processes and policies encompassing:

-- an accountable, integrated and flexible structure for making strategic security, defence and wider national security decisions over the long term;
+- an accountable, integrated and flexible structure for making strategic security, defence and wider national security decisions with a long-term focus;

-- a practical and effective balance between potentially competing needs for civil liberties, community security and budgetary priorities;
+- a practical and effective balance between potentially competing needs for civil liberties, community security and short-term budgetary priorities versus long-term national investment needs;

 - intellectually and professionally robust means of continually assessing Australia's external strategic and domestic security situations;